cs1302uga/cs1302-minesweeper-alpha/README.md

 ## Course-Specific Learning Outcomes

 * **LO1.a:** Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.
-* **LO1.b:** (Partial) Execute, redirect, pipe, and manage programs/processes in a multi-user Unix-like environment.
+* **LO1.b:** (Partial) Execute, redirect, pipe, and manage programs/processes
+  in a multi-user Unix-like environment.
 * **LO1.c:** Create and modify text files and source code using a powerful terminal-based text editor such as Emacs or Vi.
 * **LO1.d:** (Partial)	Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.
 * **LO2.b:** (Partial) Define, throw, and propagate exceptions appropriately in a software solution.
 * **LO3.a:** Create and update source code that adheres to established style guidelines.
 * **LO3.b:** (Partial) Create class, interface, method, and inline documentation that satisfies a set of requirements.
 * **LO7.c:** (Partial) Use common abstract data types and structures, including lists, queues, arrays, and stacks in solving typical problems.

 ## Updates

-Updates will be posted here.
+**Updates will be posted in this section.**
-If there has been an update and you have already cloned the project to Odin, then you can update your copy of the project using the `$ git pull` command while inside of your project directory.
+If there is an update and you have already cloned the project to Odin, then you can update your copy of the project using the `$ git pull` command while inside of your project directory.
+In many cases, this just updates your copy of the `README.md` file; however, it is possible for an update to affect other files as well.
+If other files are affected, then they will be mentioned in the update summary.

 ## Suggested Checklist